agnivsen/pose-from-silhouette/README.md

 If you find this work useful, please cite:

 ```
-@article{sengupta2026pfs,
+@inproceedings{sengupta2026pfs,
-author    = {Sengupta, Agniva and Kuş, Dilara and Li, Jianning and Zachow, Stefan},
+  title={Globally Optimal Pose from Orthographic Silhouettes},
-title     = {Globally Optimal Pose from Orthographic Silhouettes},
+  author={Sengupta, Agniva and Kuş, Dilara and Li, Jianning and Zachow, Stefan},
-journal   = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-year      = {2026},
+  year={2026}
 }
 ```